 Witchcraft, hexes and murder in 20th century Pennsylvania?
-The strange case of folk ritual magic gone wrong in York County’s not-too-distant past.
+The strange hex murder case involving folk ritual magic, known as pow wow witchcraft, that got Nelson Rehmeyer killed in York County’s not-too-distant past.

 The Nelson Rehmeyer hex murder house in York County, Pennsylvania